-Each APSS is developed by a workgroup comprised of patient safety experts, healthcare technology professionals, hospital leaders, and patient advocates.
-The Foundation is proud to connect as many stakeholders as possible to focus on how these challenges can be best addressed.
+Each Actionable Patient Safety Solutions (APSS) is developed by an international workgroup composed of patient safety experts, clinicians, public health experts, hospital leaders, and patient advocates.
+The Foundation is proud to connect as many stakeholders from as many countries around the world as possible to focus on how these challenges can be best addressed.
 The Foundation’s Board of Directors also contribute and review the APSS prior to their annual dissemination.

 Frequently Asked Questions